gepheum/skir-cc-gen/README.md

     .user_id = 43,
 };

-// ${StructName}::whole forces you to initialize all the fields of the struct.
+// ${Struct}::whole forces you to initialize all the fields of the struct.
 // You will get a compile-time error if you miss one.
 User lyla = User::whole{
     .name = "Lyla Doe",